MadhukaD/portfolio/README.md

 ## About
-As a final year Cloud Computing UG, I've made a portfolio website to introduce me to the world with my ambitions, passions, skills and projects I have completed.
-I used ReactJs to build it which is a trendy way to create websites.
+As a final-year undergraduate student in Cloud Computing, I've developed a portfolio website to introduce myself to the world, showcasing my ambitions, passions, skills, and completed projects.
+Employing ReactJS, a contemporary web development framework, I've crafted a dynamic platform to present my endeavors.

-Although my interested area is DevOps, I have a passion to develop websites.
-Upto now I have created some websites with HTML in my academic life.
-Creating this website was a really nice experience for me as I have never created anything with ReactJs.
-I learned so many new things and found that ReactJs provides various features to ease the creation.
+Despite my primary interest lying in DevOps, I possess a fervor for web development.
+Throughout my academic journey, I've constructed several websites using MERN stack and using PHP.
+Delving into ReactJS for this project has been an enlightening experience.
+The framework's myriad features have streamlined the development process, enabling me to learn and implement novel techniques effectively.

 ### Visit my Portfolio Website:
 ### [https://madhukad.github.io/portfolio/](https://madhukad.github.io/portfolio/)